 How to Catch Better z’s

-Turn off the (blue) lights – I’m talking about your cell phones, tablets, computers, TVs, etc. – at LEAST one hour before bed time.
+Turn off the (blue) lights – I’m talking about your cell phones, tablets, computers, TVs, etc. At LEAST one hour before bed time.
 Use that time to read with a dim light, create an evening ritual (brush your teeth, do some yoga, cuddle up on your significant other), or meditate.
-Take this time to get away from technology, so your brain can produce melatonin, a vital hormone for our sleep.
+Take this time to get away from technology, so your brain can produce melatonin, a vital hormone.

 Exercise.
 Exercising on a regular basis will help you catch those z-z-z’s because your body and brain become more tired.
 In a society where sitting is the norm (in your car, at work, watching TV), we forget that our bodies are engineered for physical activity.
 Getting outside or going to the gym to workout will help burn calories and make you tired.
 You won’t have that extra energy, so your brain will know that its bedtime.